Student Misconduct - Procedures | UniSC | University of the Sunshine Coast, Queensland, Australia

 6A.3 Mediation or conciliation should only be considered if all parties are willing to proceed and if there is sufficient common ground between the parties to ensure there is some prospect of a positive outcome.

-6A.4 Where a matter is resolved between the parties, a written notice signed by the parties is to be forwarded to the Pro Vice-Chancellor (Students), or delegate who shall determine that no further action is to be taken.
-Alternatively, where the matter remains unresolved, the Pro Vice-Chancellor (Students), or delegate may determine that the matter should proceed as an allegation of Category 1 general misconduct in accordance with section 4.7.5.
+6A.4 Where a matter is resolved between the parties, a written notice signed by the parties is to be forwarded to the Academic Registrar and Director, Student Services, or delegate who shall determine that no further action is to be taken.
+Alternatively, where the matter remains unresolved, the Academic Registrar and Director, Student Services, or delegate may determine that the matter should proceed as an allegation of Category 1 general misconduct in accordance with section 4.7.5.

 7. Student support